zserge/tray/README.md

 Tray
 ----

-Cross-platform, super tiny C99 implementation of a system tray icon with a popup menu.
+Cross-platform, single header, super tiny C99 implementation of a system tray icon with a popup menu.

 Works well on: